 Betsy graduated with honors from Sacred Heart University (Fairfield, CT) in 2009.
 She was a 4 year starter playing in the D-1 Northeast Conference.
 In 2009 was a member of NEC Conference championship team and named to the NEC All-Tournament Team.
 Participated in New England Regional at UMASS vs. then number 1 team in the country the University of Washington.
 She was a former All Northwest Conference and All New Britain Herald player while playing at Farmington High School.
 Since graduating from Sacred Heart, she was the head coach for the CT Shock and more recently for the CT Eliminators Gold teams.
 She was a former member of the CT Eliminators during her playing days.
 Betsy has been giving individual instruction in hitting, pitching, fielding, and catching for the past six years.
 She is currently a Para-Professional in Special Services for the Bristol Public School System, and has been the varsity head softball coach at Farmington High School for the past five seasons.

-2014 CT High School Coach of the Year, graduated with honors from UMASS-Amherst where she played 4 years for a Division I top 25 team under the legendary Elaine Sortino and was a Division-1 Academic All American.
+2014 CT High School Coach of the Year, and 3-time LL State Champion Head Coach of Southington High School.
+She graduated with honors from UMASS-Amherst where she played 4 years for a Division I top 25 team under the legendary Elaine Sortino and was a Division-1 Academic All American.
 She went on to receive her Master’s and 6th year Degrees in Speech Pathology at UCONN.
 She won four A-10 Championships and played in the D-I Super Regionals (“Sweet 16”).
 She earned a spot on the Puerto Rican National Team, which she played on for 5 seasons.
 She played against and connected with fellow players such as Jenni Finch, Natasha Watley, and Jessica Mendoza.
 Davina competed in the Pan American Games, 2008 Beijing Olympic Trials (losing in the championship game to Venezuela who secured the 8th spot), and various international invitational tournaments throughout the world.
-She’s been a hitting/fielding instructor for the past 10 years, but recently won two back-to-back Class LL State Championships as an assistant, and then head coach for Southington High School.
+She’s been a hitting/fielding instructor for the past 10 years.
 Hernandez is also the head coach for the 18U CT Lady Knights.

 Jennifer graduated with honors from Siena College in 2012 where she earned a degree in Biology.
 For the Saints, Jen was a catcher/ utility player batting .355 in her senior season.
 A three time member of the MAAC All-Academic team, Jen continued her education at the University of New Haven for her master’s degree in Secondary Education.
 She is now a science teacher teacher at Maloney High School and the Softball Head Coach at Platt High School, both in Meriden.
 In the summer she is a travel ball coach with the CT Eliminators.